Chickenhare and the Hamster of Darkness: Music

 The pop-rock trio Puggy composed the score for the film, continuing their collaboration with nWave Pictures after The Son of Bigfoot and Bigfoot Family.
 For this film, the band broke away from its signature pop sound and explored a whole new style with the help of a classical musician, Pavel Guerchovitch.

 Release

-Chickenhare and the Hamster of Darkness world premiere took on January 23 at the Gaumont Champs-Élysées teather in Paris, later the film opened on February 16 in France, Belgium, the Netherlands, and Luxembourg.
+Chickenhare and the Hamster of Darkness world premiere took on January 23 at the Gaumont Champs-Élysées theater in Paris, later the film opened on February 16 in France, Belgium, the Netherlands, and Luxembourg.
 It garnered 170.697 admissions on its first weekend in France and grossed a box office of €191 083 on its opening weekend in Belgium.

-The film was released by Netflix in the United States and other territories on June 10.
+The film was released by Netflix in the United States and other territories on June 10, 2022.

+Legacy

+Video game

+A separate video game adaptation tie-in, titled Chickenhare and the Treasure of Spiking Beard, is set for a 2025 release on Windows, Nintendo Switch, PlayStation 4, PlayStation 5 and Xbox Series X/S.

+Sequel

+During an interview on The Inseparables, Zeller revealed that Chickenhare and the Secret of the Groundhog, as a sequel to Chickenhare and The Hamster of Darkness is in production.